 Comparing Radio Frequency Levels

 A person's exposure to RF signals depends upon three factors.

 - How far the person is from the device: An advanced meter's signal strength diminishes significantly with distance from the meter.

-- How often and how long the RF signals are transmitted: Advanced meters transmit data several times a day for a few seconds at a time, totaling no more than a few minutes a day.
+- How often and how long the RF signals are transmitted: Advanced meters transmit data several times a day – the total average transmission time is less than one second in a 24-hour period.

 - The power level of the device: Typical advanced meters operate at power levels similar to or lower than most common household devices, such as cordless phones, baby monitors or Wi-Fi routers.